PlaidWeb/publ-site/content/manual/api/entry.md

     Note that if there's more than one of a header, it's undefined which one this will retrieve.
     If you want to get more than one, use `get_all` instead.

+    Header names are not case-sensitive (i.e. `'fooBar'`, `'Foobar'`, and `'FOOBAR'` are all equivalent).

+    Also, if the header name is a valid variable name (i.e. consists of only letters, numbers, and underscores, and starts with a letter or underscore), and doesn't conflict with an API function, you can also retrieve it directly, e.g. `entry.Foobar` is equivalent to `entry.get('Foobar')`.
+It is recommended that if you do this, always start the name with a capital letter, to avoid conflicts with any future API functions (e.g. `entry.Next` will always be equivalent to `entry.get('Next')`).

 * **`get_all`**: Get all of a header type from an entry, as a list.

     For example, this template fragment